abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Understanding Straight-Through Estimator in Training Activation Quantized Neural Nets iclr19_review.pdf
         - Understanding Synthetic Gradients and Decoupled Neural Interfaces ax1703.00522.pdf
     - theory/
+        - Building Machines That Learn and Think Like People ax1611.pdf
         - Do Deep Nets Really Need to be Deep ax1410 nips14.pdf
         - Intriguing properties of neural networks ax1312.6199.pdf
         - On the Expressive Power of Deep Neural Networks ax1706.pdf